 Carl Nelson Consulting helps small high-tech firms with new technology get and use federal government R&D funding for innovations from the Small Business Innovation Research program (SBIR).
 To be eligible you must be (or become) a mostly US-owned for-profit small (under 500 employees) firm doing R&D in the USA.
 The money is free - no repayment and no equity taken.
 You propose on a government specified schedule for a small award (Phase I) $100-150K to show feasibility of your idea.
 If that works, you can propose some serious money (Phase II) $1M or maybe more to develop some kind of prototype.
 Then you are on your own.
 For more details, see Doing SBIR.

 Defense Department the biggest; mostly safe military mission stuff.
-Next round: June 20, 2018
+Next round: Jul 2, 2020 two DARPA special solicitation close Apr 20 and May 26

 National Institutes of Health second biggest, funds human science from cell chemistry to mending behavior.
 Next round: variable and frequent